 Japan's area is comparable to that of Germany or California.
 Japan's northernmost islands are located on a similar geographical latitude as Milan or Portland, while her southernmost islands are on a similar latitude as the Bahamas.
 More than 50% of the country is mountainous and covered by forests.
 Japan is politically structured into 8 regions and 47 prefectures.

-The population of Japan is about 125,000,000, including approximately two million foreign residents.
-More than half of the non Japanese population is of Korean descent.
+The population of Japan is about 125,000,000, including approximately three million foreign residents.

 Earthquakes and Volcanoes